open-contracting/software-development-handbook/docs/python/style_guide.rst

    Read the general :doc:`../shell/index` content.

 If a repository requires a command-line tool for management tasks, create an executable script named ``manage.py`` in the root of the repository.
 (This matches Django.)

+If you are having trouble with the Python path, try running the script with ``python -m script_module``, which will add the current directory to ``sys.path``.

 **Examples**: `extension_registry <https://github.com/open-contracting/extension_registry/blob/main/manage.py>`__, `deploy <https://github.com/open-contracting/deploy/blob/main/manage.py>`__